citizenmatt/resharper-devguide/Platform/Settings.md

 Following the `SettingsKey` attribute, each property in the class is decorated with the `SettingsEntry` attribute.
 This attribute takes two parameters - the first being the default value for the property, the second the property's textual description.

-> **Note** The default value specified here is perhaps mis-named.
+> **NOTE** The default value specified here is perhaps mis-named.
 It's not actually a default value, but a value to use if the settings infrastructure is unavailable.
 If client code can't get hold of an instance of `ISettingsStore` to retrieve the value, it can use the default value in the attributes.
 To specify default values, your plugin should implement `IHaveDefaultSettingsStream`

 ## Reading and Writing Settings